 Races are won or lost on account of incremental differences in timing and stamina.
 That’s why runners are always on the lookout for new methods to enhance their performance.

 Vaping is up for debate nowadays, after reports presented its benefits in increasing runners’ stamina and improving their focus.
+My opinion, vaping and running do not mix as it can impact your cardio and ultimately your athletic performance.
+You would have a better cardio performance without it.

 Other research, cautioned from its side effects.
 The consensus seems to lean towards light usage and using vape to quit smoking real cigarettes.